agnusmaximus/cyclades/README.md

 ends up slightly faster than Hogwild in terms of running time.
 In this plot both training methods were run for the same number of epochs, with the same learning rate.
-Note this graph was generated using the "custom" updater for increased performance. </em>
+Note this graph was generated using the "custom" updater to optimize for performance. </em>

 Additionally, for various variance reduction algorithms we find that Cyclades' serial equivalance allows it to outperform Hogwild in terms